EthVM/EthVM/README.md

 - [x] Migration to NestJS API to replace current SocketIO API
 - [ ] Migration from MongoDB to Postgres
-- [ ] Improvements over processing on Kafka (we want to process the chain as fast as possible and alongside with that, squash some known bugs)
+- [ ] Improvements over processing on Kafka.
+We want to process the chain as fast as possible and alongside with that, squash some known bugs
 - [ ] Bring a Terraform provider to deploy properly the code on AWS

 ## Getting Started